 Hi There, I’m Laura and this was me when I ventured out on one of a “life’s first journeys” .
 I moved to South America and here I’m in a part of the Amazon rainforest region where, the Jivaroan tribes were notorious for their headshrinking rituals.
-There was lots of gold, stone artifacts and ceramic from the Inca Empire through out the Amazonia , which just added to the adventure .
+There was lots of gold, stone artifacts and ceramic from the Inca Empire through out the Amazonia , which just added to the adventure , when you found an artifact from that era!

 I found stone axe heads and ceramic while walking through the rivers.
 I used the stone artifacts around the kitchen, to crush garlic and spices, or used the larger artifacts as doorstops, for years before I found out what I was using!
 I often wondered , how the natives made the holes in the stones…